encoredev/examples/ts/saas-starter/README.md

 - **Linux:** `curl -L https://encore.dev/install.sh | bash`
 - **Windows:** `iwr https://encore.dev/install.ps1 | iex`

-**Note**: This starter requires Encore v1.46.9+, if you have an older version installed you can update using `encore verison update`.
+**Note**: This starter requires Encore v1.46.9+, if you have an older version installed you can update using `encore version update`.

 ### Create app